digitalservicebund/a2j-rechtsantragstelle/doc/adr/0001-unified-grid-system.md

 ## Decision

-We will implement a **unified grid system** that removes the `alignToMainContainer` logic and ensures consistent content alignment across all page sections.
+We will implement a **unified grid system**.
+And remove `alignToMainContainer` logic and ensures consistent content alignment across all page sections.

 ### Chosen Approach